 The school endeavours to maintain a balance between the teaching of physical skills and sports competition.
 Sport is a component of our Physical Education program.

 St Agnes School is a member of the Catholic Primary Schools Sports Association - Zone 2 and the Ekibin District Association.
 These organisations provide opportunities for children to compete, at a school and representative level, in sports such as netball, soccer, swimming and athletics.
-Class swimming lessons are conducted in Terms 1 and 4 and are held at Mt Gravatt State School.
+Class swimming lessons are conducted in Terms 1 and 4 and are held at Mt Gravatt State School or Griffith Aquatic Centre.
 Classes participate in one term of swimming.
 Focus for these lessons are waters sense, water safety and rescue.

-A Physical Education teacher takes students in Years 3-6 for weekly lessons.
-Children in Prep, Years 1 & 2 participate in a motor skills program (Croc Gym).
-Children also participate in a dance program.
+A Physical Education teacher takes students in Prep-6 for weekly lessons.
+Children also participate in a dance program for one term each year.

-Children in Years 3 -6 attend weekly lessons in Chinese (Mandarin).
+Children in Years 2 -6 attend lessons in Chinese (Mandarin).
 This program aims to develop each child’s ability to communicate in Mandarin, as well as an appreciation and respect for Chinese culture.
 The focus of LOTE is cultural literacy through language.

 Each year level at St. Agnes has a classroom music lesson each week.
 Preps to Year 2’s enjoy music games, singing, playing classroom percussion instruments, movement and appreciation of a variety of musical styles.
 Years 4 – 6 learn to play the recorder, move, dance and respond to a variety of music from different countries, historical eras and styles including jazz and rock and roll.
 Singing and playing of classroom tuned and untuned percussion instruments enable the students to explore composition, expression and presentation of musical themes.